lmscloud-io/mdlcode-docs/docs/setup.md

 2023-10-10
 > Tutorial for developers who switch from other IDEs to VSCode.

-Watch a full video on how to setup VSCode for Moodle development:

 [![Setting up VSCode for Moodle development](https://img.youtube.com/vi/iokOiSVNZ0Y/0.jpg)](https://youtu.be/UCjrNxKuGAY)

 ## Extensions featured in the video